newatoms/guides/writing-guide/readme.md

 ## Seduce the reader

 Readers don't only want to be informed.
 They want to be seduced by you.
 When this is done effectively the reader will memorise the content better.
-Let\s get more practical, shall we?
+Let's get more practical, shall we?

 * **Create attractive headings**.
 [Effective headings](../compose-great-headings/readme.md) form a balance between telling people why they should read it and creating curiosity (don't give away all!).
 * **Talk to your reader like it's your best friend.** Ask questions and use the word *you*.